How to Set Up Utilities When You Move

 Frequently asked questions for utilities

-Can I keep my same utilities and other services?
+Can I keep my same utilities and other services when I move?

 Maybe.
 It depends on whether you’re still in the same service area for your previous provider.
 If you’re buying a house, your real estate agent can tell you the providers in your area — or it is likely included in your closing paperwork.
 If you’re renting, your landlord can tell you.